owtotwo/parseCommonUrl/readme.md

 - **Type**: Function
 - **Arguments**:
   + `url` (string) : The [url](https://en.wikipedia.org/wiki/URL) which you want to parse.
 - **Return Value**: An Object with properties as certain parts of url as below.
-Or `null` if the argument url is incorrect.
+Or `undefined` if the argument url is incorrect.
 Note that all the properties are lowercase whatever url input includes lowercase or uppercase.
 If any part is NOT in url, the corresponding property is `undefined`.
   + **scheme**: A non-empty scheme component followed by a `colon (:)`, consisting of a sequence of characters beginning with a `letter` and followed by any combination of `letters`, `digits`, `plus (+)`, `period (.)`, or `hyphen (-)`.
 Although schemes are case-insensitive, the canonical form is lowercase and documents that specify schemes must do so with lowercase letters.
 Examples of popular schemes include `http`, `https`, `ftp`, `mailto`, `file`, `data`, and `irc`.
   + **protocol**: Ditto, always equal to scheme.
   + **userInfo**: An optional userinfo subcomponent that may consist of a user name, followed by an `at symbol (@)`.
 Use of the format `username:password` in the userinfo subcomponent is *deprecated* for security reasons.